pardis-mdd/Analysis-of-test-results/README.md

 ## Overview 📋

-Analysis of Test Results provides a user-friendly platform for uploading medical test result PDF files, processing them with AI algorithms, and generating insightful analysis reports.
+Analysis of Test Results provides a user-friendly platform for uploading medical test result PDF or image files, processing them with AI algorithms, and generating insightful analysis reports.

 ## Features 🚀